PiInTheSky/LCARS/README.md

 Installation
 ============

-Just save the repository to a suitable folder (e.g. /home/pi/LCARS).
+Just save the repository to a suitable folder (e.g. /home/pi/LCARS) or just clone this repo on "/home/pi" directory.

 There are many prerequisites - Python libraries and also external programs.

 Python Libs
 -----------

-[to do]
+Install some packets using this commands:
+`sudo apt-get install python3-pyqt4`

+`sudo apt-get install python3-pip`

+`sudo pip3 install pyserial`

+If you want to use Google Maps, you need install "kweb".

 Linux Utilities
 ---------------

-sudo apt-get install wmctrl, screen, gnuplot, xterm
+Run this command:
+`sudo apt-get install wmctrl screen gnuplot xterm`

 GPSD